 Have you ever copied a group of objects and then pasted them to another section or another report?
 When you click “paste” you only see one of the objects on your cursor and the rest appear when you click on the page.
 So which object is the one you see first?
 The one on the right?
 The left?
 So you guess and select a spot for that object (oops), click undo, try again (oops), etc. Wouldn’t it be nice to know exactly which object is on your cursor so you know how to align the group?
 Or even better, wouldn’t it be nice to select this “cursor” object at the time of the copy?

 The same challenge comes up when you select a group of objects and want to align them all by their bottoms, lefts, etc. Which one will sets the alignment position for the others?

 The trouble comes when you select a group of objects without individual clicks.
 You might use the Lasso to select the group, or you might right-click on the name of a section and use “Select all section objects”.
-In these cases it is had to determine which object is considered the Leader.
-Fortunately there is a simple way to appoint the leader object in a group.
+In these cases it is harder to determine which object is considered the Lead.
+Fortunately there is a simple way to appoint the Lead object in a group.
 Once you have selected the entire group you can either:

-1) Hold down your CTRL key and click the object you want to be the leader once, and then click it a second time.
+1) Hold down your CTRL key and click the object you want to be the Lead once, and then click it a second time.
 This takes it out of the group (temporarily) and then puts it right back in.
-And because you added it last it becomes the Leader.
+And because you added it last it becomes the Lead.

-Now you can copy the group and click paste and align the object on your cursor to where the leader object should be pasted.
-And if you align a group of objects they will all take their position cue from the leader.
+Now you can copy the group and click paste and align the object on your cursor to where the Lead object should be pasted.
+And if you align a group of objects they will all take their position cue from the Lead.